5 Reasons Why Employment Application Forms Are Still Necessary

 While these explanations might make sense in the short term, over the long haul, not providing your job applicants a form to fill out might harm your business more than if you had required them to fill out the application when you deemed them a qualified candidate.

 5 Reasons Why Employers Should Still Use Employment Applications

 As a Talent Acquisition advisor, I always recommend requiring an employment application to be filled out, and not just collecting a resume as a necessary step for all organizations, regardless of industry, for the following reasons:

 - As legal documents

 - To mitigate the risk of discrimination

 - To organize information

 A resume alone cannot provide a comprehensive picture of an applicant's qualifications.
 Resumes allow applicants to selectively present information in order to create a favorable impression.
 They have the freedom to include or omit details that may not fully represent their skills and experience to recruiters or hiring managers.

-On the other hand, an employment application requires a candidate to provide concise and exact details of their experience, background, and compensation history.
+In contrast, an employment application compels candidates to provide precise and comprehensive information about their professional background, previous employment, and salary history.
 Once a completed application is submitted, a recruiter or hiring manager will be able to determine if the candidate meets the minimum (and desired) qualifications of the job they are applying for.

-This does not mean a resume should not be part of the hiring process.
-Instead, employers should use both an application and a resume to ensure consistency in the applicant’s background and experience.
-This consistency will play a crucial role in determining whether the candidate is qualified for the opening with your organization.
+Employers should not solely rely on resumes as part of the hiring process.
+It is essential to use both an application and a resume to ensure consistency in the applicant's background and experience.
+This consistency will play a crucial role in determining whether the candidate is qualified for the open position within your organization.